 A few weeks ago, Samsung USA tweeted that Froyo updates for the Galaxy S phones are being delayed due to further testing.
 Then, just 4 days ago, AndroidSPIN reported that the Vibrant update (if not others) wasn't rolling out so that the Vibrant wouldn't steal the Vibrant 4G+'s thunder.
 And now the saga continues, as a new anonymous source has stepped forth to clarify the issue.

 Holy crap, that was fast.
 Less than a month after being released in the US (and a bit longer in some parts of the world), Samsung has managed to move over 1 million Galaxy Tabs - which may or may not be surprising, given the range of opinions on the device (although I just thought it was super).
 Despite the Tab being available in 64 countries, roughly 100,000 of the sales are in Samsung's homeland of South Korea.
-(Minor note: it's not clear whether this is units sold by Samsung to stores, or units sold by stores to consumers.)

 Last week, Samsung was awesome enough to send us the T-Mobile variant of their Galaxy Tab for review.
 As of this writing, I've spent a full 9 days using the 7" tablet - more than enough time to get an intimate feel for it.
 Without giving too much away off the bat, I have to say that I'm fairly impressed with it, despite having a few minor niggles.

 So what does the Tab do right, and where does it come up short?
-Read on to find out.

 What a nice surprise to come home to: Samsung was kind enough to send us the T-Mobile variant of the Galaxy Tab, and boy, is this thing beautiful.
 So far, I've only had about 30 minutes to play with it - just enough time to setup my email and preferences, do a little web browsing, and, naturally, play a game of Angry Birds (or 5... you know how it is).